 British Columbia: Yearly with a July 1 valuation date

 In Alberta prior to the mid 1990's and prior to implementation of the Municipal Government Act the reassessment cycle was once every seven years.
 While the assessed values stayed the same for seven years, tax levies did not.
 Tax levies are always adjusted to the requirements of Municipal revenue requirements.

-The objective is to provide a basis for distribution or allocation of tax required to operate the Town and pay the Provincial requisition for education funding.
+The objective is to provide a basis for distribution or allocation of tax required to operate the Town and for the Municipality to pay the Provincial for education funding requisition.
 The assessment system provides a consistent, open, accountable and equitable basis for levying municipal tax.
-The assessment system provides a basis for dividing up the total assessment pie.
-Each property assessment value represents the proportionate sliver size that each property contributes to the total assessment pie.
+The assessment system provides a basis for dividing up the total tax pie.
+Each property assessment value represents the proportionate sliver size that each property contributes to the total municipal tax pie.

 - The assessment roll is available for anyone's review and values are posted on the Town website.

 - The assessment roll is submitted every year to the Province for independent review and audit.

 - Every property owner can see and compare its assessment to others and has a right of appeal.

 - The assessed value is not an arbitrary number but a value tied to a tangible standard that owners can directly relate to.
 Property owners can draw on their own independent information for comparison and, or hire independent appraisers for objective comparisons.

 To develop an equitable basis for distribution of Municipal tax.